 Asia-Pacific Institute for Broadcasting Development (AIBD)

-The AIBD is mandated to achieve a vibrant and cohesive electronic media environment in the Asia-Pacific region through policy and resource development.
+The paramount aim of the Institute is to achieve a vibrant and cohesive electronic media environment in the Asia Pacific region through policy and resource development.
+(2017-03-24)

 Asian Media Information and Communication Centre (AMIC)